polygolf-lang/polygolf/README.md

   2. mostly functional: Elixir, F#, Haskell, Lisp
   3. other: Assembly, ><>, brainfuck, GolfScript, Hexagony, J, K, Prolog, sed, SQL, VimL
 - can compile PolyGolf to any language without language-specific annotations
-- alternative options and domain annotations may help recognition of language-specific idioms
 - goal for each language target (vague): at most twice as long on average for all holes, aka score at least 500× number of holes

 Read on for usage, or see [docs/architecture.md](docs/architecture.md) for the architecture.